 Power Supply: I bought this power supply in a hurry, because the one I previously had didn't really have good ratings and was a low end PSU, so I didn't want any problems there.
 I was considering Corsair's AX series, but it wasn't within my budget.
 The next best thing at the time was their HX series.
 It runs pretty quiet, almost silent.
 I don't think I really have any complaints on it at all.

 Overall, I'm really proud of my build, and am always looking for any pointers on how to make it better.
 It runs every game I've thrown at it smoothly.
-Chivalry, Skyrim, etc. My list of future upgrades includes: A Samsung SSD, an IPS monitor, and maybe a new CPU cooler/Set of case fans.
+Chivalry, Skyrim, Battlefield, etc. My list of future upgrades includes: A Samsung SSD, either an IPS or 144hz monitor, and maybe a new set of case fans.

 |Intel Core i5-3570K 3.4GHz Quad-Core Processor|